 Candida albicans is a fungus that naturally lives on your body.
 Candida is yeast, a type of fungus, that that is typically found in small amounts on your mouth, skin and in your intestines.
 Healthy bacteria in your body (microbiome) control the balance of Candida.
 Often when Candida is off-balance, the yeast overgrows and causes infection (candidiasis).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Candida albicans is the type of yeast that lives in your body.
 It can overgrow and turn into an infection if the balance of healthy bacteria and yeast is disrupted.
 Candidiasis is the term used to describe an infection caused by an overgrowth of yeast (Candida).
 Common infections include vaginal yeast infection, diaper rash and thrush.

 Common types of infections caused by Candida albicans include:

 Candida albicans fungus lives on everyone in small amounts.
 Different people are more likely to develop different types of fungal infections, most commonly:

 Yeast infections are common because the balance of Candida in your body can easily become disrupted.
 The most common infection caused by Candida albicans is a vaginal yeast infection, which occurs in about 75% of people with a vagina at least once in their lifetime.

-Candida albicans is not a sexually transmitted disease or infection.
+Candida albicans is not a sexually transmitted infection.
 Candida is a yeast that naturally lives in your body and can overgrow if the balance of yeast and healthy bacteria in your body changes.
 The balance of yeast could change as a result of sexual activity but having sex does not cause infection.

 Symptoms of infection from Candida albicans usually form in areas where Candida lives naturally, including: